bmaxdk/ROS2-Nav2-with-SLAM-and-Navigation/README.md

 Basically this cost map has been generated so that the red pixel, we have a higher cost than bluish pixel.

-Local planner, Contorller is for control the robot to follow the path and update of the update rate for this controller is going to be higher.
+**Local planner**, Contorller is for control the robot to follow the path and update of the update rate for this controller is going to be higher.

+**Local planner** is where robot is actually follows.